BY – LAWS

 Section 1.
 The Annual Meeting of the Section shall be held during the Annual Meeting of the State Bar of Texas or such other place and time chosen by the Council, as permitted by applicable State Bar rules, with such program and order of business as may be arranged by the Council.

 Section 2.
 The members of the Section present at any meeting shall constitute a quorum for the transaction of business.

 Section 3.
 All binding action of the Section shall be by a majority vote of the members present.

 Section 1.
 The fiscal year of the Section shall be the same as that of the State Bar of Texas.

 Section 2.
-All dues and other money shall be deposited in such depository or depositories as designated by the Chair, subject to the control of the Council, and withdrawn on checks or drafts signed by the Treasurer or the Chair.
-In the event of disability of the Treasurer, the Chair may exercise the powers herein delegated to the Treasurer.
+All dues and other money shall be deposited in such depository or depositories as designated by the Chair, subject to the control of the Council and withdrawn on checks or drafts signed by the Treasurer and supervised by the Chair.
+In the event of disability of the Treasurer, the Chair may exercise the posers herein delegated to the Treasurer.

 Section 4.
 No salary or compensation shall be paid to any Officer, Council Member or committee member.